Our research is editorially independent but we may earn a commission for purchases made through our links.

 One of the most popular vacation destinations in the world, Bali evokes images of an exotic island paradise.
 From the vibrant nightlife of Kuta to its ancient monuments and lush landscapes, Bali offers visitors a range of attractions suitable for both adventure and relaxation.
-Add diverse food, warm locals, and year-round sunshine, and it should come to no surprise why Bali is so popular with travelers from around the globe.
-From fascinating ancient temples to breathtaking natural wonders, discover the top things to do in Bali.
+Add diverse food, warm locals, and luxury resorts with swim-up bars, and it should come as no surprise why Bali is such a hotspot.
+From fascinating ancient temples to breathtaking natural wonders, these are just some of the top things to do in Bali.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 Truly a landscape like no other, the Tegalalang Rice Terraces in Ubud offer breathtaking natural views of Bali that are sure to provide a visually stimulating experience for visitors of all ages.

 Why Do It?
 A historical practice passed down since the 8th century, here visitors are able to stroll through the rice paddies along rice farmers with woven hats tending to the landscape.

 Good to Know: With dramatic slopes, towering trees, and lush greenery that line the valley, the views offered here have a timeless quality that feels like a surreal piece of art.